 Which steps help the transition to online teaching?

-This is the first of three lessons about Teaching Online.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Teaching Online.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of online, blended and hybrid learning in the post COVID world